By Lt. Col. James Peckham, Maj. Barry J. White, and Capt. Sung Min KimMarch 1, 2018

 Sustaining the operation in Afghanistan poses several logistics challenges since the country has no direct link to a viable sea line of communication.
 The primary modes for sustainment in the country are ground lines of communication (GLOCs) from either Europe through the Northern Distribution Network (NDN) or through Pakistan.

-The most viable line of communication is from the south, originating at the ports of Karachi and Qasim in Pakistan and known as the Pakistan GLOC (PAKGLOC).
+The most viable line of communication is from the south, originating at the ports of Karachi and Qasim in Pakistan.
+It is known as the Pakistan GLOC (PAKGLOC).
 Our commercial carrier partners call both of the ports on regular basis.
-Unfortunately, cargo on the PAKGLOC is riddled with delays that hinder the timely delivery of cargo.
+Unfortunately, the PAKGLOC is riddled with delays that hinder the timely delivery of cargo.

 Political strife between Afghanistan and Pakistan results in border closures, and both customs officials and police consistently misunderstand border-crossing procedures on both sides of the border.
 All of that hinders the timely delivery of critical supplies and equipment.
 Every piece of cargo on both routes is closely monitored by the 831st Transportation Battalion.